-These guidelines are intended to inform submitted proposals and create a scale for how different habitats will be reviewed during the initial proposal process.
+These guidelines are intended to inform submitted proposals and create a scale for how different habitats will be reviewed during the Initial Proposal Process.
 Proposed areas may include multiple habitat types (e.g. a proposal may include both rocky intertidal and shallow rocky subtidal habitats).
 Although these habitat classifications will act as general guidance for the review bodies, each proposal will be reviewed and judged based on merit on a case-by-case basis.

-&lt;sup>23 Section B.1.b.b - Submerged Rocky Habitat - all rocky habitat below extreme low water, out to the deepest limits of the Territorial Sea.
+29 Section B.1.b.b - Submerged Rocky Habitat - all rocky habitat below extreme low water, out to the deepest limits of the territorial sea.
 This area includes submerged rocky reefs, shallow rocky subtidal, and other submerged rocky habitats.